 Note: This plan is a reasonable effort to identify possible hazards and risks associated with this site.
 It is not comprehensive in nature and does not encompass all hazards, preventions or remedies for listed hazards.
-In the event the information contained in this Hazard Assessment and Abatement plan conflicts with OSHA 1926 code, then the OSHA 1926 code will prevail.
+In the event the information contained in this Hazard Assessment and Abatement plan conflicts with OSHA 1926 or OSHA 1910 code, then the OSHA 1926 or OSHA 1910 code will prevail.